Professor Writes Play About Wells-Barnett, Addams as Critique of White Feminism

 Bitter Flower, Strange Fruit

-Addams, who was raised in an upper class family, first became a prominent figure in Chicago and was once referred to by Wells-Barnett as “the most powerful woman in the world.”
+Addams, who was raised in an upper-class family, first became a prominent figure in Chicago and was once referred to by Wells-Barnett as “the most powerful woman in the world.”
 She started the field of social work and was the first woman to receive the Nobel Peace Prize.
 Simultaneously, Wells-Barnett, who single-handedly raised her six siblings after the death of her parents when she was 16, was a noted journalist and educator who was a revolutionary leader in the civil rights movement and the fight for gender equality.

-Though both individuals collaborated to maintain the desegregation of schools in Chicago as well as co-found the NAACP, the two women had an uneasy alliance fueled by the segregationist and racist practices of the white suffragist movement.
+Though both individuals collaborated to maintain the desegregation of schools in Chicago as well as co-founded the NAACP, the two women had an uneasy alliance fueled by the segregationist and racist practices of the white suffragist movement.

 In her original essay “Respect for Law” published in The Independent, Addams argued that Black male violence against white women was rampant and caused by alcoholism.
 She acknowledged that the lynching of Black men was not the most effective way to mitigate the rape of white women, and suggested that giving women the right to vote would result in the abolishment of alcohol since a greater number of women were pro-temperance than men.
 This would ultimately lead to fewer rapes of white women and therefore lynchings of Black men.
 Shocking though this logic seems to us now, this racist reasoning for suffrage was central to the early white feminist movement.

-Wells-Barnett, in her counter-article “Lynching and the Excuse for It,” disproved Addams claims that Black men were primarliy lynched because of acts of sexual violence against white women.
+Wells-Barnett, in her counter-article “Lynching and the Excuse for It,” disproved Addams claims that Black men were primarily lynched because of acts of sexual violence against white women.
 Her article outlined a study she single-handedly conducted that analyzed police reports related to lynching.
-She found that Black men were overwhelmingly lynched because they owned a property or a business and not as a result of sexual violence against white women.
+She found that Black men were overwhelmingly lynched because they owned property or a business and not as a result of sexual violence against white women.

 Fink reimagines this exchange in Bitter Flower as a series of meetings between Wells-Barnett and Addams that intersperse both articles.
 In one scene, Addams coerces Wells-Barnett to taste tea made from the arugula flower that her female partner brought back from Italy as a nod to both the classist and racist undertones that “are the core of the drama in Bitter Flower.”